pragathi777/studio/docs/architecture.md

 import {z} from 'genkit';

 // 1.
 Define the exact data structure (schema) the flow will receive.
-// This includes scores from other rounds and the HR conversation transcript. const ProvideDetailedFeedbackInputSchema = z.object({
+// This includes scores from other rounds, the HR conversation transcript, and proctoring analysis. const ProvideDetailedFeedbackInputSchema = z.object({
   aptitudeScore: z.number().optional().describe("The candidate's score in the aptitude round (out of 100)."),
   codingScore: z.number().optional().describe("The candidate's score in the coding round (out of 100)."),